Skip to main content

 0

-Radon measurements at workplaces are regulated in UK.
-These regulations oblige the owners or managers of these places to carry out radon measurements depending on the location.
+Radon measurements in the workplace are regulated in UK.
+These regulations oblige business owners or managers to carry out radon measurements depending on their location.
 The UK radon map ranks the territory according to the risk linked to radon.

-Are you obliged to measure radon or just want to do a voluntary radon measurement at your workplace, and you wonder how it works?
-Radonova makes it easy for you to perform a radon measurement.
+Whether you’re obliged to measure radon or just want to do a voluntary test at your workplace, Radonova makes performing an accurate radon measurement simple, quick and cost-efficient.

-Start by determining the number of detectors you need and then go to our online store to place your order.
+To begin, first determine the number of detectors you’ll need.
+Then visit our online store to place your order accordingly.

 Once received, place the detectors according to the instructions provided while noting the details related to the measurement.
-At the end of the measurement period, return the detectors to the laboratory.
-You will receive an analysis report within two week.
+At the end of the measurement period, simply return the detectors to us and you’ll receive an analysis report online within 1-2 weeks.

 More information